1. Time usage and effectiveness

 If your company went to the trouble and expense to create lists of industry contacts from suppliers, service vendors, emergency contacts, and partners,then employees are meant to have them ready to use.
 That means in the smartphone itself.
 Think of it this way: anywhere else that you store these contacts, their value is x.
 In the smartphone, their value immediately becomes 10x.

 Nearly every organization has sizable groups of employees who can’t do their jobs unless they can reach internal and external contacts.
 Shouldn’t they be able to do this immediately from their smartphone?
-Why burden these people with distractions and obstacles, when the challenge is easily solved via automation and central management.
+Why burden employees with distractions and obstacles, when the challenge is easily solved via automation and central management.

 Your time, and that of your colleagues, is not free.
 Hunting down phone numbers, or updating them on their mobile devices, incurs a salary cost that could be $1 per minute, or many dollars per minute.
 Multiple that by dozens of minutes per month per employee, and the cost is worth avoiding!